Last Updated on April 3, 2022 by Andrew Culture

 Having the two independent oscillators means you can create some thick sounding bass tones and drones, or something more musical by tuning them a fifth apart, for example.
 Having continuously variable oscillator shapes from triangle, through saw to square wave gives you some really great sound-shaping opportunities and being analogue, they sound warm and rich.
 You can mix between the oscillators and a separate noise generator as well, before feeding into the filter section.

-It’s also a good move having the cutoff control available at all times without having to dive into the matrix, as this is a nice live performance control.
+It’s also a good move to have the cutoff control available at all times without having to dive into the matrix, as this is a nice live performance control.
 Having said that, the keyboard buttons are a little uninspiring and not a great way to give your grand performance.
 If you’re using it to make music on the move then they are adequate, but it is a definite improvement if you control the UNO with a piano-style keyboard controller.
 If you hook up the UNO to one that can output MIDI using 5-pin DIN then you still don’t need to go near a computer or mobile device if you don’t want to.

 It’s a-one for the money…